Target Exam

 He said he wished he didn’t have to take examination.

-• He asked that he wished he didn’t have to take examination. - The reporting verb "asked" is not appropriate in this context, as the speaker is not asking anyone to do anything.
+• He asked that he wished he didn’t have to take examination.: Incorrect because the verb "asked" does not appropriately convey the meaning of expressing a wish.